 In 1977 the International Organization for Standardization (ISO) started working on an open standard networking model that all vendors would support to promote interoperability.
 This standard was published in 1984 and was known as the Open Systems Interconnection (OSI) Model.

 The OSI reference model, like most other network models, divides the functions, protocols; and devices of a network into various layers.
-The OSI reference model has seven such layers that can be divided into two groups.
+The OSI reference model has seven such layers that divided into two groups.
 The upper layers (Layers 7, 6 and 5) define how applications interact with the host interface, with each other, and the user.
-The lower four layers (Layers 4, 3, 2 and 1) define how data is transmitted between hosts in a network.
+The lower four layers (Layers 4, 3, 2 and 1) define how data transmitted between hosts in a network.
 Figure 1-6 shows the seven layers and a summary of their functions.

 The layered approach provides many benefits, some of which are: